rikhuijzer/phd-thesis/chapters/4.typ

 An important note about previous research is that many studies report only model explanations, that is, the studies fit a statistical model to the data and report the fitted parameters.
 Interestingly, this approach is also common practice in the field of sport science.
 However, the outcomes produced by such models may have little ability to predict future behaviors, because of overfitting @jauhiainen2022predicting @yarkoni2017choosing @hofman2021integrating.
-Also, many studies only report the results from one statistical model, such as a simple regression or the _t_-test, which largely ignores the statistical progress made since then.
+Also, many studies only report the results from one statistical model, such as a simple regression or the _t_-test, which largely ignores the statistical (and computational) progress made since then.
 Applying more recent analytic techniques, such as model evaluation via cross-validation, could therefore improve research into the selection procedures (e.g., #parencite(<abt2022raising>)).

 === Statistical Models from Machine Learning